 Let’s go back to Goldfinger and take a look at everyone’s favourite, the grey and white glen check, tropical-weight three-piece suit made by Anthony Sinclair.
 James Bond wears five suits in the film but this is the one that everyone remembers most.
 It’s not a solid light grey but as you can see in the close-up below it is really a fine glen check in dark grey and white.
 This fabric is woven in a 2×2 hopsack (basket) weave with a high number of ends and picks per inch.
 A diagram of the fabric can be seen in the illustration below.

-Holland & Sherry has a black and white version of this cloth in their Perennial Classics book: #644013.
+Holland & Sherry has three similar black and white versions of this cloth, including lightweight versions in their Perennial Classics and Target bunches.

 The jacket is Connery’s usual button two with narrow lapels, this time with double vents, straight flapped pockets and a ticket pocket.
 The cuffs, as usual, close with four buttons.
 The shoulders are natural, the sleeve heads are roped and the chest has a little drape.